 This clever gadget has world championships dedicated to it all over the world.
 That says something about its following.
-Perfect for the traveling coffee lovers and home brewer alike.
+Perfect for the travelling coffee lover and home brewer alike.
 Not the best for large groups.
 But who wants to share their damn coffee, anyway?
 Not me.

 You should use a medium-coarse grind size for the perfect Chemex brew.
 Read more about grinding coffee in this guide to coffee ground sizes.

 The grind size you use for your Aeropress depends on the brewing time.